 Valerie Wayne specializes in early modern English literature, including Shakespeare and his contemporaries, with an emphasis on gender, scholarly editing, and book history.
 She retired from the University of Hawai‘i in 2010 but is still active in research.
 Information about her 2020 edited collection, Women's Labour and the History of the Book in Early Modern Women, is available on Amazon and can be previewed at this link: http://bloomsburycp3.codemantra.com/widgets/9781904271307/Cymbeline17.html?isbn=9781904271307 More recently, she has published on folded time in Cymbeline and on the contribution that digital resources made to her edition of the play.
-She is leading a seminar at the 2018 conference of the Shakespeare Association of America on "Women, Gender, and Book History."
-Her current projects combine her work as a feminist scholar with her interest in book history.
+She is currently editing a collection of essays called Women's Labour and the History of the Book in Early Modern England that will be published by Bloomsbury Arden Shakespeare.
 Professional Service: Wayne has been a Trustee of the Shakespeare Association of America (2007-10), served on the editorial board of Shakespeare Quarterly (2007-12), was a member of the Modern Language Association's committee on the New Variorum Shakespeare (2008-11, Chair, 2012), and now serves on the NVS Working Group (2017-19).
 She's now on the governing board of NVS at Texas A&M. In 2000 she was president of the Society for the Study of Early Modern Women.
 Teaching: In addition to UH, she has taught at the University of Illinois, Chicago, the University of Liverpool, the University of Kansas, and the University of Szeged in Hungary.

 - William Shakespeare.
 Cymbeline.
 Ed.
 Valerie Wayne.
 London: Bloomsbury Arden Shakespeare, 2017.
 Hardback, paperback, and e-book.

 - Staging Early Modern Romance: Prose Fiction, Dramatic Romance, and Shakespeare.
 Ed.
 Mary Ellen Lamb and Valerie Wayne.
 New York: Routledge, 2009; paperback, 2010.